bennettpe/data-centric-dev-website/README.md

 * [GitIgnore](https://www.gitignore.io/) is a web service designed to help you create .gitignore files for your Git repositories.
 * [Heroku](https://www.heroku.com/) lets you deploy, run and manage applications written in Ruby, Node.js, Java, Python, Clojure, Scala, Go and PHP.
 * [HTML5](https://www.w3.org/TR/html52/): is code that describes web pages.
-* [JavaScript](https://www.javascript.com/) Javascript is a dynamic computer programming language.
+* [JavaScript](https://www.javascript.com/) JavaScript is a dynamic computer programming language.
 And most commonly used as a part of web pages.
 * [Jinga2](http://jinja.pocoo.org/) a full featured template engine for Python.
 * [Pencil](https://pencil.evolus.vn/) is an open-source GUI prototyping tool used to create Wireframe mockup.
 * [Python 3.4.3](https://www.python.org/) is a scripting language.